 If the dealer’s hand is higher than your hand, you will lose both the ante bet and your additional bets.

-Remember: Each player is ONLY playing against the dealer alone, not the other players.
+Remember: Each player is ONLY playing against the dealer alone, not the other players which differs from other poker games.
 Even if your 5-card hand is higher than another player’s you will still lose your bets if the dealer’s hand is higher than yours.

 If your hand and the dealer’s are exactly the same all bets are a push and returned to the player.